-Since asbestos shingles are no longer manufactured, the best for replacements source is salvage from another building where they have been removed.
+Since asbestos shingles are no longer manufactured, the best source for replacements is salvage from another building where they have been removed.
 Broken shingles can be turned upside down, and the broken edge hidden under an overlapping shingle.
 The shingles are most vulnerable along the bottom course and at the corners.
 Wood trim pieces can be installed to cover broken shingles and protect others.
-Another possible alternative ìs to cut an 1/8" thick piece of fiberglass or plastic to match existing shingles, and paint it to match the rest of the In most cases, asbeswall. tos shingles will take multiple coats of paint guite easily.
+Another possible alternative is to cut an 1/8" thick piece of fiberglass or plastic to match existing shingles, and paint it to match the rest of the wall.
+In most cases, asbestos shingles will take multiple coats of paint quite easily.